azeznassar/react-parcel-boilerplate/README.md

 ### Run

-This will watch your files, compile them and run your local dev server at http://localhost:1234/
+This will watch your files, buddle them and run your local dev server at http://localhost:1234/

 ```sh
 $ npm start